We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 Best Bar Tape for Retro Bikes

 Let’s face it, nothing beats a leather bar tape when it comes to style and appearance points.
-This Brooks Microfiber bar tape looks like leather but it’s made from synthetic materials, so it gets cruelty-free points as well.
+As the name suggests, this Brooks Leather bar tape is made from leather.

 It’s available in brown and black colors, so it matches different bike paint jobs.
 Keep in mind that this is not the grippiest or lightest bicycle tape you can get, so it’s not recommended for wet rides or weight weenies.